 The Multiple Stories in Finnish Roma Schooling

-Stenroos, Marko & Helakorpi, Jenni (2021), “The Multiple Stories in Finnish Roma Schooling”, in Manuela Mendes, M., Magano, O., & Toma, S. [eds.], Social and Economic Vulnerability of Roma People Key Factors for the Success and Continuity of Schooling Levels, Berlin & Heidelberg: Springer Verlag, pp.99-116
+Stenroos, Marko & Helakorpi, Jenni (2021) “The Multiple Stories in Finnish Roma Schooling”, In: Manuela Mendes, M., Magano, O., & Toma, S. [eds.], Social and Economic Vulnerability of Roma People Key Factors for the Success and Continuity of Schooling Levels, Berlin & Heidelberg: Springer Verlag, pp.99-116.

 Romani Cultural After – School Activities as an Instrument for the Better and Easier Inclusion of Romani Children and Youth in the Formal Educational Process

-Demir, Ljatif (2012), “Romani Cultural After – School Activities as an Instrument for the Better and Easier Inclusion of Romani Children and Youth in the Formal Educational Process”, in Bester, Romana & Klopcic, Vera [eds.], Medvesek, Mojca, CIP, Ljubljana: Kataložni zapis o publikaciji Narodna in univerzitetna knjižnica, pp.118-129
+Demir, Ljatif (2012) “Romani Cultural After – School Activities as an Instrument for the Better and Easier Inclusion of Romani Children and Youth in the Formal Educational Process”, In: Bester, Romana & Klopcic, Vera [eds.], Medvesek, Mojca, CIP, Ljubljana: Kataložni zapis o publikaciji Narodna in univerzitetna knjižnica, pp.118-129.

 Discrimination against Roma in the Swedish social system

-Lindgren, Lars, & Pikkarainen, Heidi (2007), “Discrimination against Roma in the Swedish social system”, ‘Child Protection’ Issue, Roma Rights: Quarterly Journal of the European Roma Rights Centre, Budapest, No.4, pp.23–25
+Lindgren, Lars, & Pikkarainen, Heidi (2007) “Discrimination against Roma in the Swedish social system”, ‘Child Protection’ Issue, Roma Rights: Quarterly Journal of the European Roma Rights Centre, Budapest, No.4, pp.23–25.

 Socio-Cultural and Linguistic Aspects of Roma Education